Seshu KMR Ponnapalli

-Seshu KMR Ponnapalli is a sound designer, film director, researcher music composer, and writer from Hyderabad, India.
+Seshu KMR Ponnapalli professionally known as Seshu KMR, is an Indian film director, music composer, sound designer, author, founder, and sound innovator from Hyderabad, India.
 He created the Flowsound system, which mixes sound, music, and background layers to create strong emotions in movies.
 World Records India calls it the world's first innovation of its kind.

 Working with scientist V. Vasudeva Rao, Seshu developed bio-acoustics tools for farming to scare away wildlife using sound.

 He directed the film 127B and music videos like Kala (2022), Haal-e-Dil (2023), and Jaan-e-Jahan (2023), which was a project between India and Turkey.
 He wrote books such as Ghost of Golkonda and Anthara-1.
 He has authored books like Ghost of Golkonda and Anthara-1.

-He received an Honorary Doctorate from the University of Cuneo in Italy for changing "sonic futures" in Indian films.
-He also earned an HPhD in Sonic Psychology from the United Theological Research University (accredited by Berkeley) for his studies on how sound affects emotions in cinema.
+He received an honorary doctorate from the University of Cuneo in Italy, for his work related to sound in Indian films.
+He also holds an HPhD in Sonic Psychology from the United Theological Research University, based on his studies of sound's influence on emotions in cinema.

-Seshu served as creative head at Ram Gopal Varma's production company and was CEO of Ava Entertainment from 2022 to 2024.
+Seshu served as creative head at Ram Gopal Varma's production company.